 Patient registration is a time to gather information and provide basic information about medical and oral health as appropriate.
 It is also a pivotal moment for establishment of trust and confidence in the care system.
-Practitioners shall be careful to provide an appropriate level of information that is helpful and responsive to patient need, but not overwhelming.
+Oral health care service providers shall be careful to provide an appropriate level of information that is helpful and responsive to patient need.